VilleKrumlinde/zgameeditor/Docs/RenderTarget.md

 Defines a render target for rendering to texture.
 To make the render target active for rendering, use the @ref SetRenderTarget component.

-_Note: This feature needs a graphic card that supports FBOs (GL_EXT_framebuffer_object OpenGL extension).
+@note This feature needs a graphic card that supports FBOs (GL_EXT_framebuffer_object OpenGL extension).
 If your card does not support this then ZGE designer will display a message in the log on start up.
-Also note that each RenderTarget takes up a fair amount of video memory so don't use too many instances._
+Also note that each RenderTarget takes up a fair amount of video memory so don't use too many instances.

 Example usage: "RenderTarget1" in @ref RenderTexture sample project.